fribbels/Fribbels-Epic-7-Optimizer/README.md

 ## Contact me

 Feel free to contact me on discord at fribbels#7526 with questions or comments.
 If you ran into any issues, please check out the troubleshooting steps above first.

+If you want to show support for the optimizer, you can [buy me a coffee!](https://www.buymeacoffee.com/fribbels)